anovos/anovos-docs/docs/api/data_analyzer/association_evaluator.md

 def correlation_matrix(
     spark, idf, list_of_cols="all", drop_cols=[], stats_unique={}, print_impact=False
 ):
+    """
-    """This function calculates correlation coefficient statistical, which measures the strength of the relationship between the relative movements of two attributes.
+    This function calculates correlation coefficient statistical, which measures the strength of the relationship between the relative movements of two attributes.
 Pearson’s correlation coefficient is a standard approach of measuring correlation between two variables.
 However, it has some drawbacks: a) It works only with continuous variables, b) It only accounts for a linear relationship between variables, and c) It is sensitive to outliers.